Keeping Lost Orange Tabby Cat: AITA for Bonding with Him?

 Original Post

 I (28M) found a skinny orange tabby cat near my porch, clearly hungry and lost.
-My plan was to feed him and then let him go, assuming he belongs to someone in the neighborhood.
+My plan was to feed him and then let him go, assuming he belonged to someone in the neighborhood.

 However, as soon as I prepared some food, this little guy came right up to me, curled into my lap, and started purring nonstop.
 Days went by, and I couldn't bring myself to let him go.